 Rake- The sloped sides of a gable end.

-Ridge Vent- A type of vent installed at the peak of a sloped roof which allows warm, humid air to escape a building’s attic.
+Ridge Vent- A type of vent installed at the peak of a sloped roof that allows warm, humid air to escape a building’s attic.